 Markus’ campaign is governed by an acclaim meter that builds up as you defeat foes, build ports, and capture settlements, but doing so also increases the hostility meter.
 Like a Grand Theft Auto wanted system, the AI will become fiercer and more powerful the higher your hostility goes.
 When maxed out, the game will just spawn a powerful Lizardmen army anywhere in your land, like an Eye of the Vortex intervention army, and you’ll have to just deal with that.
 It makes for a high-risk, high-reward system, as a high hostility also means The Empire will speed up its reinforcements.
 It’s a fun system to interact with.

 Another cool touch are the legendary hunters that join Markus on his journey.
 These are unique heroes with interesting stories to them, which you work through by completing specific objectives that gradually unlock new rewards.
-Their stories are well-written and reflect nicely on Markus, who comes of as a very sympathetic and caring character as he helps his companions on their personal journeys and comes to care about their plights.
+Their stories are well-written and reflect nicely on Markus, who comes of as a very sympathetic and caring character in spite of his imperialist ambitions.
+He truly helps his companions on their personal journeys and comes to care a great deal about their plights.
 Sometimes you’re even asked to make decisions about how their story develops, which results in them gaining different traits and items.

 Another major shortcoming is the all-too-familiar issue with victory conditions.
 It would have been fun to have an Empire army that thrived on raiding & plundering, perhaps requiring Markus to send a specific amount of gold & resources back to his homeland.
 This could then maybe have tied in with mechanics where you could fight pirates to increase the amount of wealth that actually makes it overseas.
 But no. Instead Markus just has a generic campaign that basically requires him to conquer the entire continent and wipe out a number of other factions.
 It’s passable, but a missed opportunity to do something unique.

-The Huntsmarshal’s Expedition is a solid recommendation if you have Warhammer: Total War II and have yet to play it.
+The Huntsmarshal’s Expedition is a solid recommendation if you have yet to play it.
 It’s a fun way to experience The Empire roster and it can be a satisfying challenge having to juggle so many enemies and such inhospitable terrain.
 It’ll be especially rewarding for fans of the lore, as this is a very plot-driven faction that comes with frequent reading material to indulge in.